MINDFULNESS: TAMING THE MONKEY

 Moreover, the world is God’s creation.
 It is not a mere illusory phenomenon of rising and falling.
 The world was created good, became corrupt through man’s sin, but one day will be restored (Genesis 1, 3; Romans 5; 2 Peter 3:13; Revelation 21:1).

 Any teaching that the mind or thinking is negative or prevents spiritual understanding is at odds with the nature of God as an intelligent Being of reason.
-In giving us His word in the 66 books of the Bible, He expects thinking and reasoning since language cannot function without them.
+In giving us His word in the 66 books of the Bible, God expects thinking and reasoning since language cannot function without them.
 Using the terms chattering mind or monkey mind denigrates the mind God gave us.

 Should You Practice Mindfulness?